2012 Pinot Noir All-Americans

 plenty of good wines in the world that give you pleasure.
 A great wine gives you emotion.”
 Remington Norman

-(Grand Cru) notes that, “The impact of great wine is as much emotional as sensorial and, in any case, at the
+(Grand Cru) notes, “The impact of great wine is as much emotional as sensorial and, in any case, at the

 topmost level one runs out of distinctive superlatives.”